Fairfax Child Custody Attorney

 The children will usually split time between both parents.

 Joint legal custody: This means both parents will be responsible for raising the children

 and making decisions for them, even if the children live with one spouse

 This arrangement for joint legal custody is ideal if parents are willing

 What Does Best Interests of the Child Mean?

-Parents are encouraged to work together to come to an agreement about custody
+Parents are encouraged to work together to agree on custody arrangements

-arrangements for their children.
-Otherwise, a VA court may make decisions
+for their children.
+Otherwise, a court may decide based on their best

 These factors may include: